This is a sponsored conversation written by me on behalf of Rediscovering America . The opinions and text are all mine.

-However, I will say I’m trying a lot harder to inspire myself to step outside of my comfort zone in the kitchen.
-As part of my goals, resolutions or inspirations, I’m trying to make blogging something I do for the love of it and something I do far more regularly than I used to.
-I’m happy it’s not something I rely on for a source of income, but I also want it to be something I’m proud of again, something that reflects who I am as a person, a cook and a foodie.
+On a side note, I wanted to share that I’m trying a lot harder to step outside of my comfort zone in the kitchen.
+As part of my goals with revitalizing this lonely little food blog, I’m trying to make writing recipes something I do because I love it and something I do more frequently.
+I’m happy it’s not something I rely on for a source of income (how I did that, I have no idea) anymore, but I also want it to be something I’m proud of again—something that reflects who I am as a person, a cook, and a foodie.

 Serves about 4.
 Soup adapted from All Recipes.

 Prep time: 15 minutes

 Cook time: 45 minutes

 - 4 garlic cloves, minced